Municipal Leadership Academy

 Cities provide a wide variety of daily services to citizens, each of which come with different responsibilities and concerns.
 Get a better understanding of your obligations under state and federal laws as well as how basic services are provided.

-The second part of MLA is a set of online trainings on the League’s website at your convenience.
+The second part of MLA is a set of online trainings held live in January 2024 – each training will be recorded for later viewing as well.
 Watch the videos all at once or separately in order to fit within a city’s orientation program for new officials.

 You Got Elected, Now What?